 Grand Larceny

-“Any person who (i) commits larceny from the person of another of money or other thing of value of $5 or more, (ii) commits simple larceny not from the person of another of goods and chattels of the value of $1000 or more, or (iii) commits simple larceny not from the person of another of any firearm, regardless of …value, shall be guilty of grand larceny, punishable by…not less than 1 nor more than 20 years…”
+“Any person who (i) commits larceny from the person of another of money or other thing of value of $5 or more, (ii) commits simple larceny not from the person of another of goods and chattels of the value of $1,000 or more, or (iii) commits simple larceny not from the person of another of any firearm, regardless of …value, shall be guilty of grand larceny, punishable … for not less than one nor more than 20 years or, in the discretion of the jury or court trying the case without a jury, be confined in jail for a period not exceeding 12 months or fined not more than $2,500, either or both.”

 If convicted, Grand Larceny is a felony criminal conviction that carries up to 20 years in jail as punishment.
-And that is not all.
 If convicted you might owe civil liabilities on top of the criminal punishment.
 (Va.
 Code Ann. § 8.01-44.4(a)).

 “A merchant may recover civil judgment against any adult who shoplifts from that merchant for two times the unpaid retail value of the merchandise, but in no event an amount less than $50.
 However, if the merchant recovers the merchandise in merchantable condition, he shall be entitled to liquidated damages of no more than $350.”